Federal Matching Funds Guidelines

-The NEH offer of matching fund support will expire at the termination of the offer period, unless a formal extension request is submitted to the NEH Office of Grant Management prior to the offer expiration date.
-Applicants and grant recipients should note that an offer period and a grant period are not the same thing and that the extension of the grant period does not automatically extend the offer period.
+The NEH offer of matching fund support will expire at the termination of the offer period, unless a formal extension request is submitted to and approved by the NEH Office of Grant Management prior to the offer expiration date.
+Applicants and recipients should note that an offer period and a period of performance are not the same thing and that the extension of the period of performance does not automatically extend the offer period.

 GIFTS GIVEN TO AN APPLICANT/RECIPIENT

 Solicitation and Documentation of Gifts

-In soliciting gifts, applicants and grant recipients are requested to inform potential donors of the purpose of the grant project and NEH's offer to match gifts donated for the project.
+In soliciting gifts, applicants and recipients are requested to inform potential donors of the purpose of the project and NEH's offer to match gifts donated for the project.
 When gifts are to be raised through special events or a fund-raising campaign, this information should appear on benefit circulars, invitations, posters, etc.

-Documentation that substantiates the amounts, sources, and eligibility of gifts must be retained by the grant recipient for three years following the submission of a final financial report for the grant.
+Documentation that substantiates the amounts, sources, and eligibility of gifts must be retained by the recipient for three years following the submission of the final financial report (SF-425).
 NEH reserves the right to request copies of this backup material.

-Gifts that are retained by the grantee constitute a part of the grantee’s cost-sharing contribution to the project and, as such, must be expended on budgeted project activities during the grant period.
+Gifts that are retained by the recipient constitute a part of the required cost-sharing contribution to the project and, as such, must be expended on budgeted project activities during the period of performance.
 In addition, for every dollar of federal matching funds that is expended on the project, an equal amount of gift funds must be expended.

 Certification of Gifts

-To have NEH funds awarded as a match for gifts that are given to an applicant/grant recipient, the applicant/grant recipient should retain the gifts and submit to NEH a gift certification form.
-NEH grant recipients must submit gift certifications via the fillable form available in eGMS, NEH’s online grant management system.
+To have NEH federal matching funds awarded as a match for gifts that are given to an applicant/recipient, the applicant/recipient should retain the gifts and submit to NEH a gift certification form.
+NEH recipients must submit gift certifications via the fillable form available in eGMS, NEH’s online grant management system.
 You can find instructions for the form here.

 Note: Applicants that have been approved for an NEH matching grant and have received an offer of NEH support but that have not yet received their award must complete the Gift Certification Form available on the NEH website and email the signed form to the NEH Office of Grant Management, @email.

 GIFTS GIVEN DIRECTLY TO NEH